Short yet moderately challenging, the hike to Pincushion Mountain has a spectacular payoff.

 The Pincushion Mountain Trail may be short but it has a number of hazards for hikers.
 Most of them relate to the rocky nature of the hiking trail itself.

 If you take on these hazards carefully (and with the right footwear), you’re unlikely to have any issues.

 - There are some steep sections, with loose gravel.
 This can make the hike down more difficult.
 Hiking poles can be helpful here

-- Short rock ascents/descents are necessary in several areas.
+- There are several short rock ascents/descents are necessary.
 You may need to use your hands for stability.
 One of these areas is pictured below and the other is shown within the ‘hike experience’ section of this post

 - In winter, there will likely be some snow and/or ice on the trail.
 Keep in mind that the trailhead is located at 570m and there is 245m of elevation gained during the hike

 - Being a popular trail, fallen snow is usually packed down quickly.
 In winter, I’d recommend bringing microspikes for grip support

 - There is intermittent shade on this hike.
 The ponderosa pines do provide relief from the sun but there are a number of exposed sections.
 Avoid hiking in the hottest part of the day in summer (11am-5pm)

 - Keep your dogs and children close and under control.
 As mentioned, there are steep sections and drop-offs which can be very dangerous